ds-kaizen/ETL-Challenge/src/README.md

 we will follow the same appraoch in our job development process.
 Detailing out each step:

 ### Extract
-1. we have already been provided with EPL season data in json file.
+1. We have already been provided with EPL season data in json file.
 Each file contains the complete information about the season's game.
-2. we will write Python code to iterate thru each file and create a DataFrame.
+2. We will write Python code to iterate through each file and create a DataFrame.
 3. There are many columns which are not required for our ETL process. we will remove them from our DataFrame.
-4. we will check the datatype of each columns and date format of date column and see if it require any fixing.
+4. We will check the datatype of each columns and date format of date column and see if it require any fixing.